Distinguished Staff Awards honor outstanding Ohio State staff

 As a champion for exceptional patient care, Kelly has led initiatives such as creating a hospice partnership to improve the quality of life for patients, co-leading the plant-based diet initiative and developing the Ross Heart Hospital Community Garden.
 Additionally, as co-chair of Revenue Enhancement, she increased the Ohio State Health System’s revenue by more than 10 million dollars in one year.
 Kelly is also known for going above and beyond in her personal mentorship of students.

-Jean ScottJean Scott
+Headshot of Jean ScottJean Scott

 Program Coordinator